annaphp/spring_notes/spring_review_answers.md

 - Spring is an application framework which main features are dependency injection and aspect oriented programming.

 Why use spring over regular Java
- - because of dependecy injections that Spring offers What is DI?
+ - because of a dependecy injection that Spring offers

+What is DI?
  - DI stands for a depenedency injection which is a way to provide required refferences (dependencies) to the objects in your application.